Jimboom7/AlphaJong/readme.md

 ## Known Problems

 -Sometimes the game disconnects you for AFK.
 This usually happens if the window is minimized or you switch to another tab for a while (not having focus is fine, as long as the window is open).
 If that happens the bot will try to reconnect by reloading the page.

+## Issues

+When creating an issue on a suboptimal play by this AI, please include the Debug String of that turn.
+To get it go to the correct turn in the replay and click the "Debug" button in the GUI.
+A screenshot of the state of the game is also helpful.

 ## Disclaimer